 Standing still.
 Looking back.
 At the end of the month I like to look back on what I’ve done and where I’ve been.
 On how I felt and what was on my mind.
 Usually my Instagram pictures give a pretty good impression, but in January I took a little bit of a social media break.
 Not completely, but enough to find some gaps in my Instagram feed.
 So, I’ll add some other photos and videos in this month overview as well.
-Here we go, looking back on January 2018.Continue Reading "Looking back on January (2018): Short hair, short walks and an epic birthday adventure"
+Here we go, looking back on January 2018.Continue Reading "Looking back on January: Short hair, short walks and an epic birthday adventure"

 Standing still.
 Looking back.
 At the end of the month I like to look back on what I’ve done and where I’ve been.
 On how I felt and what was on my mind.
 It turned out that my Instagram pictures actually give a pretty good impression.
 So, I decided to put them together in a blog post.
 December has been a busy month.
 Not because of the holidays, but because I went back to The Netherlands to empty my apartment.
 I got rid of almost all my stuff.
 Oeff.
 Unfortunately I didn’t post much on Instagram.
 Therefore, I’ll add some non-Instagram-photos in this overview to give you an idea what I have been up to.
-Ok, here I go, looking back on December 2017.Continue Reading "Looking back on December (2017): From Zagreb to Amsterdam into a New Year"
+Ok, here I go, looking back on December 2017.Continue Reading "Looking back on December: From Zagreb to Amsterdam into a New Year"

 The 24th of March I left Amsterdam to hike for a while.
 “Walking back to the Balkans”.
 Why?
 Because I can, because I like hiking.
 Because it’s slow, because it’s a perfect way to really see a country.
 To feel and experience.
 Because I feel good, being “on the road”.
-And because I thought it would be a good idea to (re)discover my own country, before heading off to the Balkans.Continue Reading "Did it!
-Amsterdam – Sarajevo, (almost) 4000 kilometers on foot"
+And because I thought it would be a good idea to (re)discover my own country, before heading off to the Balkans.
+So, I walked.
+I walked back.
+From Amsterdam to Sarajevo, on foot.Continue Reading "Did it!
+From Amsterdam to Sarajevo ON FOOT"

 “And why?
 Why do you hike?”
-That’s what people ask me after they heared me out about where I started, where I’m heading to, how many kilometers a day and how heavy my backpack is.
+That’s what people ask me after they heard me out about where I started, where I’m heading to, how many kilometers a day and how heavy my backpack is.
+Why I hike?
 “Why not?”
 Yeah, why not?
 If I don’t like it anymore, I can stop.
 So, I hike because I want to.
 Because I like it.
 But is that really the answer?Continue Reading "Why I hike"

 The 24th of March I left Amsterdam to hike for a while.
 “Walking back to the Balkans”.
 Why?
 Because I can, because I like hiking.
 Because it’s slow, because it’s a perfect way to really see a country.
 To feel and experience.
 Because I feel good, being “on the road”.
-And because I thought it would be a good idea to (re)discover my own country, before heading off to the Balkans.Continue Reading "From Amsterdam to the Alps, 2000 kilometer on foot"
+And because I thought it would be a good idea to (re)discover my own country, before heading off to the Balkans.
+Right now I hiked from Amsterdam to the Alps, oeff that a real milestone!Continue Reading "From Amsterdam to the Alps, 2000 kilometer on foot"